OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/GenAI Is Like a Flesh-Eating Bacterium.md

 If such a thing comes to pass around GenAI, I do not promise to eat my hat, but I will be very surprised.

-As the early Industrial Revolution caused rapid change, many tried to protect those affected.
-Back around 1590, Queen Elizabeth I refused William Lee's patent application for the stocking frame, saying:

-> Thou aimest high, Master Lee.
-Consider thou what the invention could do to my poor subjects.
-It would assuredly bring to them ruin by depriving them of employment, thus making them beggars.

-Also TGT.
 ## John Henry, with complications

 In the race between humans and machine intelligence, machine intelligence has huge advantages.
 Humans, as they age, get a bit smarter, but also get more expensive.
 They want raises.
 They are hard to manage.
 They earn longer vacations.
 Machine intelligence just gets faster cheaper better.